The Bright Side of Playing Video Games

 Granic et al., (2013) found that gamers who enjoyed playing shooter video games were found to have enhanced spatial skills.
 Spatial skills are the skills we use when visualizing images and three-dimensional shapes.
 For example, a surgeon can navigate through the human body, and architects are able to mentally visualize figures and design them (Dewar, 2021).
 What’s interesting is that their skills were enhanced from video games just as much as those who attend high school and college courses that aim to improve spatial skills (Granic et al., 2013).
 Another gain in cognitive skills includes problem-solving skills.
 Video game developers limit the number of instructions and only provide storylines to the players.
 From that point onwards, players can go through multiple trial-and-error rounds until they are able to pass levels (Granic et al., 2013).

-Rewards are given to the player after achieving goals, and this motivates them to continue playing.
+Rewards are given to the player after achieving goals, and this motivates them to continue to play.
 Moreover, the rewards become greater than previous levels as the game becomes more challenging.
 Even if they fail several times, gamers are still motivated to complete the challenge.
 When taken into consideration, motivation can manifest itself in gamers in certain contexts, and they can become more motivated in school (Granic et al., 2013).

 Gamers also genuinely enjoy playing games for long periods because it is a way to relax and elevate their mood.
 According to Granic et al., (2013), having an elevated mood every day has shown that over time, the individual can perceive problems and day-to-day events as solvable and possible, respectively.
 Additionally, in relation to their problem-solving skills and motivation, they become motivated to overcome problems as a result of their positive mood.